 .
 Participants

-During the 1st July 2015 - 31st August 2015, patients presenting to the acupuncture service were approached as part of their first consultation and asked for their participation in the study by a Gateway Clinic practitioner.
+Between 1st July 2015 - 31st August 2015, patients presenting to the acupuncture service were approached as part of their first consultation and asked for their participation in the study by a Gateway Clinic practitioner.

 Participant inclusion criteria were as follows: any newly referred patient for acupuncture treatment presenting during the study period, who received a Patient Information Sheet (PIS) and signed a Consent Form agreeing to participate.
 Patients were excluded if there was a language barrier preventing them from taking part in a subsequent telephone interview (as determined by the Gateway Clinic practitioner).
-No incentives were provided.
+No incentives to participation were provided.

 Study Design and Setting

 This was a qualitative study of patients referred by their GP to the acupuncture service at the Gateway Clinic.
-The clinic was located at Lambeth Community Health Centre, London and provided a multi-bed acupuncture service provision within the NHS.
+The clinic is located at Lambeth Community Health Centre, London and provides a multi-bed acupuncture service provision within the NHS.
 Patients are referred for a course of up to ten treatments.
-The usual clinic protocol required the patient to be reassessed by a practitioner after six treatments who then would determine whether an additional four treatments would be necessary or whether the patient was to be discharged at that point.
-After the initial consultation, patients would have the first four appointments scheduled in the clinic diary.
+The usual clinic protocol requires the patient to be reassessed by a practitioner after six treatments who then determines whether an additional four treatments are necessary or whether the patient should be discharged at that point.
+After the initial consultation, patients have the first four appointments scheduled in the clinic diary.

 Discontinuation either occurs electively, whereby a patient contact the clinic to cancel any scheduled appointments, or no notification is given and patient either DNAs and/or fails to book any future appointments and are not discharged on the system by a Gateway acupuncture practitioner.